Klickeazy/conkeeb/README.md

 - 2 x [RPi-Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) for each of the halves - there are some spare GPIO pins - could add more hardware like an encoder or use a smaller one by sacrificing the joystick or display unit

 Fasteners per KB half
-- 6 x M3 socket-heads + heat-set inserts to attach the case to switch plate
+- 4-6 x M3 6mm(H)x5mm(OD) heat-set inserts and 6mm socket-heads for the case and switch plate - holes dimensioned to allow for socket heads to sink into the base
-- 4 x M2 socket-heads + heat-set inserts to attach display unit, Picos
+- 2 x M3 4mm (H)x5mm(OD) heat-set inserts and 4mm socket-heads for the USB-A breakout board
-- 1 x M3 socket-head + hex nut for swivel peg arm
+- 2 x M2 4mm(H)x3.5mm(OD) heat-set inserts and 6mm screws for the Pico
-- 2 x 6mm x 4mm magnets for swivel peg arm
+- 4 x M2 4mm socket-heads and nuts for the display unit - these screw heads are visible - pick whatever you think looks the best